Johnny Unitas: San Diego

 Unitas was traded from the Colts to the San Diego Chargers on January 20, 1973, in a transaction that originally had future considerations returning to Baltimore.
 The deal's only obstacle was the personal services contract he had signed with the Colts in 1970 which would have kept him employed within the organization on an annual salary of $30,000 over ten years once his career as an active player ended.
 The pact had been signed when the ballclub was owned by Carroll Rosenbloom who subsequently acquired the Los Angeles Rams on July 13, 1972, in a franchise swap with Robert Irsay.
 The deal was completed when the Chargers purchased that contract.
 Eager to sever all ties with the Colts, Unitas signed a new two-year contract with the Chargers on June 8, 1973.
 He succeeded John Hadl who had requested and was granted a trade to the Rams.

 Unitas started the season with a 38–0 loss to the Washington Redskins.
 He threw for just 55 yards and three interceptions and was sacked five times.
 His final victory as a starter came against the Buffalo Bills in week 2.
 Unitas was 10–18 for 175 yards, two touchdown passes, and no interceptions in a 34–7 Chargers rout.

 Unitas threw two first-half interceptions, passed for only 19 yards, and went 2-for-9 against the Pittsburgh Steelers.
 He was then replaced by rookie quarterback and future Hall of Famer Dan Fouts.
 He made only one other game appearance, in the eighth game of the season against the Chiefs, throwing a single pass for an eight-yard gain.
-After posting a 1–3 record as a starter, Unitas retired in the preseason of 1974, on July 25, 1974.
+After posting a 1–3 record as a starter, and wanting to avoid suffering due to further injury, Unitas retired in the preseason of 1974, on July 25, 1974.